delay4now/main/gandhi-quotes-01.md

 >
 > SMUTS:  But they might also recommend that future Indian immigration be severely restricted, even stopped.
 >
 > GANDHI: Immigration was not an issue on which we fought.
-It would be wrong of us to make it one now that we, we are in a position of advantage.
+It would be wrong of us to make it one now that we are in a position of advantage.

 ### Quote 10
 > GANDHI: But I want to change their minds, not kill them for weaknesses we all possess.